Recent Studies on Effects of Cannabis in the Prenatal Brain

 Cannabis is the most commonly used illicit drug during pregnancy.
 There are many reasons.
 Many young women are convinced by the myths on the internet that the ingredients of cannabis offer therapeutic benefits for anxiety disorders (barely true), epileptic encephalopathy (true for THC, but not for CBD), psychiatric disorders (no evidence for this), and cancer (definitely not true).
 Many women use cannabis prior to knowing they are pregnant and then continue use, hoping to relieve their morning sickness, depression, stress, and anxiety.

 It is well known that prenatal cannabis exposure is associated with impairments in physical and neurological development during infancy, including decreased birthweight and longer stays in neonatal intensive care units.
-Later in life, fetal cannabis exposure is associated with diminished visual perception, language comprehension, impulse control, sleep disturbances, and attention among school-age children.
+Later in life, fetal cannabis exposure is associated with diminished visual perception, language comprehension, impulse control, and attention among school-age children, as well as sleep disturbances.

 Why does cannabis so easily affect the fetal brain?